Dwarak22/Product-Inventory-Management/README.md

 	npm run start -> To compile and deploy the project in browser.
 You can press <Ctrl> key while clicking on localhost:4200 to open project in browser -> takes 2 to 3 min

 	npm run json:server -> To run json server.
-It is mandatory to run this command.
+It is mandatory to run this command to perform CRUD operations.